mattwarren10/overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- X Bootstrap -> formatting
-- X Icons from glyphicons
-- X Update the styles for forms

 ## Todos:
-- Integrate validation for phone attr in User
-	* No spaces or dashes
-	* exactly 10 characters
-	* all characters have to be a number

 ## Misc:
 - Fix search for posts